Cassava Bibingka is another type of kakanin from the Philippines. Traditionally cooked in clay pots lined with banana leaves.

-2 Mix cassava, eggs, sugar, evaporated milk, condensed milk, coconut milk, and butter in a large bowl and mix them well.
+2. Mix cassava, eggs, sugar, evaporated milk, condensed milk and coconut milk in a large bowl and mix them well.
 Until very smooth.

-3 Set aside and reserve atleast 1 cup of the cassava-milk mixture.
-Then, pour all mixture into prepared pan.
+3. Then, pour all mixture into prepared banana leaves lined cups/pan.
 Bake for 30 to 40 minutes or until almost done.

-5 For the toppings: Remove your pan from the oven and quickly pour thickened cassava-milk mixture on top.
-Sprinkle with lots of grated cheese.
+4. For the toppings: Remove the bake cassava cups/tray from the oven.
+Pour condensed milk, grated cheese and macapuno on top.
 And return it to baking for a few minutes until lightly browned.
-But don’t toast it.
-Turn off heat and transfer to a wire rack to cool.
-Slice it into squares with a grease knife once cooled.
+But don’t toast it too much.

 5. Turn off heat and transfer to a wire rack to cool.
 Serve and enjoy!